mcwiise/now-playing/README.md

 - bluebird: everything in javascript is asycn, so bluebird is a future/promise framework used to handle asyncronous computations between nodejs modules.
 So, the facade will provide any response from the service module (callback), in form of a new promise to the router.

--twitter: The service layer uses this package to interact with the Twitter API.
+- twitter: The service layer uses this package to interact with the Twitter API.
 All responses are wraped and propagated in callbacks to the facade module.

 - get-urls: this allows to look for urls in a given string, thus retrieving an array of urls if they are present.
 This package is used to analyze the tweet text, and extract youtube videos urls.